mehmetsagir/github-finder/README.md

 👤 Mehmet Sağır

 ## License
-Licensed under the MIT license, see [LICENSE.md](LICENSE) for details.
+Licensed under the MIT license, see [LICENSE](LICENSE) for details.